-- Provide opportunities for fluency practice with a variety of texts (including decodable books that reinforce new and previously taught phonics concepts as needed, less-controlled texts as children progress, and a wide range of text types) in a variety of settings (whole group, small group, partner, and independent). - Use linguistically and culturally relevant and authentic texts connected to children's experiences to support fluency.

-- Foster reading motivation and enjoyment to promote engagement.
+- Provide opportunities for fluency practice with a variety of texts (including pre-decodable books, simple decodable books, and poems on charts) in a variety of settings (whole group, small group, partner, and independent). - Provide tracking tools (e.g., ruler, reading pointer) and create distraction-free reading spaces to support attention and engagement, as needed. - Use linguistically and culturally relevant and authentic texts connected to children's experiences. - Foster reading motivation and enjoyment to promote engagement.
 Draw on and spark children's interests and provide a choice of reading materials. - Model reading with appropriate expression and pacing, emphasizing meaning making and thinking aloud.
-Check that children understand the meaning of the words and phrases and provide explanations as needed. iELD - Include repeated reading for authentic reasons, as in preparation for an oral performance (e.g., echo reading, choral reading, readers' theater, poetry presentations, author's chair). - Revisit phonics and word recognition instruction as needed to ensure accurate word identification.
-Provide practice opportunities to support children's development of nearly effortless application of word recognition skills so attention can be devoted to meaning.
+Check that children understand the meaning of the words and phrases and provide explanations as needed. iELD - Include repeated reading for authentic reasons, as in preparation for an oral performance (e.g., echo reading, choral reading, poetry presentations). - Revisit phonics and word recognition instruction as needed to ensure accurate word identification.
+Provide practice opportunities to support children's development of nearly effortless application of learned skills so attention can be devoted to meaning.